We are fighting to leave concrete marks through our work

 We are members of the United Nations Global Compact and have, among other things, based NJORD's ethical guidelines on their ten principles, which are embodied in the UN's 17 Sustainable Development Goals.
 The ten principles include social accountability based on internationally agreed conventions on labour and human rights, the environment, and anti-corruption.
 In addition, we are a member of the Danish Bar and Law Society and have joined the Association of Danish Law Firms’ advokatKODEKS (“lawyer’s code”).
+As of 1 January 2019, NJORD Law Firm has become carbon neutral certified, as one of the first law firms in Denmark.

 NJORD Law Firm, represented by Attorney and Partner Miriam Michaelsen, received the Association of Danish Law Firms’ advokatKODEKS award 2018 for its efforts against digital offences.
 NJORD received the award for its focused efforts to create fair solutions for its clients and for those whose voice is not being heard.

-Diversity is a core value at NJORD.
+Diversity is a core value at NJORD

 We think, speak and collaborate in more than 25 languages.
 We see the diversity of our employees as a strength - both in terms of career, life experience, nationality, religion, and sexuality.
 This makes us a diverse, international and modern law firm.